Compact of Free Association: 21st-century renewal and updates

+2003 renewal

 In 2003, the compacts with the RMI and FSM were renewed for 20 years.
 These new compacts provided US$3.5 billion in funding for both countries.
 US$30 million was also be disbursed annually among American Samoa, Guam, Hawaii, and the Northern Mariana Islands in "Compact Impact" funding.
 This funding helped the governments of these localities cope with the expense of providing services to immigrants from the RMI, FSM, and Palau.
 The U.S. use of Kwajalein Atoll for missile testing was renewed for the same period.
 The new compacts also changed certain immigration rules.
 RMI and FSM citizens traveling to the U.S. are now required to have passports.
 The US Postal Service was given the option to apply international postage rates for mail between the U.S. and RMI/FSM, phased in over five years.
 The USPS began implementing the change in January 2006, but decided to resume domestic services and rates in November 2007.

 The renewed compact, commonly called "Compact II," took effect for the FSM on June 25, 2004, and for RMI on June 30, 2004.